-Clause 13.2.5(6) primarily focuses on what not to do when using insulated panels in walls.
+Clause Extracts from 13.2.5Error!
+Reference source not found. primarily focuses on what not to do when using insulated panels in walls.
 However, there remains a question of what measures should be taken when utilising insulated sandwich panels in wall construction.
 As insulated sandwich panels are still considered lightweight wall constructions, the provisions outlined in 13.2.5(2), 13.2.5(3), and 13.2.5(4) should still be followed.